Wedding Tips

 Go Unplugged!

-An unplugged ceremony is where the guests have been politely asked to put down their cameras and electronic devices so they are present and in the moment during the ceremony.
+An unplugged ceremony is where the guests have been politely asked to put down their cameras and

-Also, I rarely use flash during a ceremony, so when the flash from a guest goes off, it can overexpose the photographs I’m taking and ruin the moment again.
-You can have the officiant inform the guests just before the ceremony starts.
+Also, I rarely use flash during a ceremony, so when the flash from a guest goes off, it can overexpose the photographs

-Group Photographs
+The Group Photographs

 The ideal time for Group Photographs is either just after the ceremony at the venue if there is space or at the reception venue (if it’s different).

-Each Group Photo usually takes around 4-5 minutes, so you might want to keep this to a minimum if you want to spend the maximum time with your guests.
-It’s advisable to have designated people to round up the guests for each group to speed it along.
-Let the people involved in the Group Photographs know when they are required.
+Each Group Photograph usually takes 4-5 minutes, so you might want to keep this to a minimum if you’re going to spend the maximum time with your guests.

-Couples’ Portraits
+The Couples’ Portraits

 Whether you are camera shy or super easy in front of the camera, this part of the day is an excellent time for you both to get away from all the guests. and have some quiet time together.

-Portraits In The Rain
+Portraits In

 The Reception